Donner Party: Winter camp

-Sixty members and associates of the Breen, Graves, Reed, Murphy, Keseberg, and Eddy families set up for the winter at Truckee Lake.
+Sixty members and associates of the Breen, Graves, Reed, Murphy, Keseberg and Eddy families set up for the winter at Truckee Lake.
 Three widely separated cabins of pine logs served as their homes, with dirt floors and poorly constructed flat roofs that leaked when it rained.
 The Breens occupied one cabin, the Eddys and the Murphys another, and the Reeds and the Graves the third.
 Keseberg built a lean-to for his family against the side of the Breen cabin.
 The families used canvas or oxhide to patch the faulty roofs.
 The cabins had no windows or doors, only large holes to allow entry.
-Of the 60 at Truckee Lake, 19 were men over 18, 12 were women, and 29 were children, six of whom were toddlers or younger.
-Farther down the trail, close to Alder Creek, the Donner families hastily constructed tents to house 21 people, including Mrs. Wolfinger, her child, and the Donners' drivers: six men, three women, and twelve children in all.
-It began to snow again on the evening of November 4—the beginning of a storm that lasted eight days.
+Of the 60 at Truckee Lake, 19 were men over age 18, 12 were women, and 29 were children, six of whom were toddlers or younger.
+Farther down the trail, close to Alder Creek, the Donner families hastily constructed tents to house 21 people, including Mrs. Wolfinger and the Donners' drivers: six men, three women and twelve children in all.
+It began to snow again on the evening of November 4—the beginning of an eight-day storm.

 By the time the party made camp, very little food remained from the supplies that Stanton had brought back from Sutter's Fort.
 The oxen began to die, and their carcasses were frozen and stacked.
 Truckee Lake was not yet frozen, but the pioneers were unfamiliar with catching lake trout.
 Eddy, the most experienced hunter, killed a bear, but had little luck after that.
 The Reed and Eddy families had lost almost everything.
 Margret Reed promised to pay double when they got to California for the use of three oxen from the Graves and Breen families.
 Graves charged Eddy $25—normally the cost of two healthy oxen—for the carcass of an ox that had starved to death.